-I certainly came back from Wales and England with a haul of goodies for my kitchen, which I am sharing with all of you and of course with the lovely Celia from Fig Jam And Lime Cordial.
+I certainly came back from Wales and England in June 2014 with a haul of goodies for my kitchen, which I am sharing with all of you and of course with the lovely Celia from Fig Jam And Lime Cordial.
 One of the first things I put onto my shopping list for this trip was some baking parchment.
 I have seen on the cooking shows that one can get silicone parchment paper as well as foil lined baking paper and so I bought a box of each back with me.
 I have one more box of the ‘bad’ baking paper to get through and then I will start using these.

 I found this malted bread mix when we were in Wales at a small vegetable shop in St. David’s.
 It can be used in the bread maker or mixed by hand and I will save it for a warm day so that I can turn this into an artisanal loaf of bread.